Learning Plan for Quick Mastery

 };

-The key application of binary heaps is the priority queue.
-As a quick mastery tutorial, we can skip the implementation of the priority queue, but it's important to understand the following key points:
+The key use of the binary heap is priority queues.
+As a quick guide, we can skip the implementation details, but you need to understand these points:

-A binary heap is a complete binary tree with special properties.
+- The binary heap is a type of complete binary tree with special properties.

-The core methods of the priority queue (binary heap) are
+- The main methods of a priority queue (binary heap) are

 swim